Welcome to Cannabis 102

 Beginning in 2009, the U.S. Department of Justice directed federal prosecutors not to prosecute physicians and patients who were complying with state law.
 In addition, in December 2014, Congress specifically barred the Department of Justice from spending any funds that interfere in the implementation of various states medical cannabis programs, and specifically included Maryland.
 Finally, in the only ruling by a high-level federal court regarding physicians recommending medical use of cannabis, the United States Court of Appeals for the Ninth Circuit affirmed an injunction blocking the government from interfering with the First Amendment rights of doctors and patients to speak to each other about medical cannabis, and for a doctor to recommend medical cannabis to their patient.¹

 ¹mmcc.maryland.gov.
 (2017).
 Laws & Regulations. [online] Available at: http://mmcc.maryland.gov/Pages/law.aspx [Accessed 3 Oct.
 2017].

 ID Requirements: Is an MMCC Patient ID card Necessary for Purchasing Medical Cannabis?

 As a patient, you do not need to carry a patient ID card from the MMCC with you to be considered a patient or to purchase medical cannabis; however, you do need to go through the steps to become a medical cannabis patient (signing up on registry, then getting a written certification) to be considered a patient and obtain medical cannabis.

-What forms of ID are accepted at Peake ReLeaf?
+Accepted IDs: What Forms of Identification are Valid at Peake Releaf?

 All registered patients or caregivers must provide a valid government-issued photo ID, such as an unexpired driver’s license, passport, state ID, or military ID.
 Having your patient ID card with you is not required, but it is recommended.